VladimirAlexiev/RailDataForum2025-SPARQL/README.md

 We will explain the basics of SPARQL, show some queries (competency questions), and an `ERAbot` chatbot that can generate SPARQL.

-UPDATE 18-Jun-2025: I wrote a blog post [Improving ERA SHACL](improving-era-shacl.md) in this repository.

 ### SPARQL eLearning